 Fair maps are the foundation of a representative democracy.
 Gerrymanderers wish to create an unrepresentative legislature.
-The counter to gerrymandering is a fair map where the political party distribution of likely representatives matches the party distribution of the state's voters.
+The counter to gerrymandering is a fair map where the political party distribution of likely representatives matches the party distribution of voting behavior in the state.
 This redistricting criterion was recently codified in the Ohio State Constitution.